 - Spacer spool, which is used to adjust the height of BOP stack components.

 - Mud riser/bell nipple/flow nipple.
-This is a section of pipe with an I.D. equal to or greater than the opening of the BOP connected to the top of the BOP stack, and with a side outlet to direct the drill fluid returns to the shale shaker or pit.
+This is a section of pipe with an I.D. equal to or greater than the opening of the BOP connected to the top of the BOP stack, and with a side, an outlet to direct the drilling fluid returns to the shale shaker or pit.

 It usually has another inlet for the fill line.
 The configuration of the BOP stack varies according to the rating and drilling conditions.
 For example:

 - For additional safety when the pipe is out of the well some operators include a blind or CSO ram underneath the top pipe ram BOP or underneath the annular BOP.

 - Some operators use a rotary annular BOP above the annular BOP, replacing the mud riser to enable a closed-in well while drilling.